Prof Catherine Farrell known as Catherine

 She is part of the core team which has developed the Post Graduate Certificate in Governance.

 Catherine is an experienced academic who is actively involved in teaching and research within the public management field.
-She delivers both short courses and University accredited modules.
+She delivers both short courses and University accredited modules and awards.

 She co-directs the University’s new Centre for Public Services – http://csp.southwales.ac.uk